 What you'll do

-Defined by 11 finger-shaped lakes running north to south, the Finger Lakes is renowned for its natural scenic beauty, great outdoors, cultural richness, small town charm, and culinary splendor.
-Whether you are an outdoor recreation enthusiast, a nature-lover, a foodie, a wine or beer lover, or someone who cannot get enough time on the water, the Finger Lakes is the perfect destination.
+Defined by 11 finger-shaped lakes running north to south, the Finger Lakes is known for its natural scenic beauty, cultural richness, small town charm, great outdoors, and culinary splendor.
+Whether you enjoy the outdoors, a foodie, a wine or beer lover, or someone who cannot get enough of being on the water, the Finger Lakes is the perfect getaway destination.

 - Bully Hill Winery